The progam of study for the Ph.D. degree consists of the following parts:

 2. Program of Study for the Doctoral Degree.
 Subsequent to the

-approval of the supervisory committee, the advisor calls a meeting to
+approval of the supervisory committee, the advisor calls a meeting to develop

-a complete program for the student, who should be invited to the
+a complete program for the student, who should be invited to the meeting.

 3. Petition for a change in the program of study, if any.